Mixture of Experts (MoE)#

 Step-by-Step Process#

-• Particle Evaluation: For each particle (candidate centroids), update the soft assignments, retrain the experts as necessary, and compute the overall loss.
+Particle Evaluation: For each particle (candidate centroids), retrain the gating and expert models on training data, and compute the overall validation loss.

-• Particle Update: Update the velocities and positions of the particles using Equations (4) and (5).
+Particle Update: Update the velocities and positions of the particles using PSO’s updating Equations.

-• Selection: Choose the particle with the lowest loss as the best candidate.
+Selection: Choose the particle with the lowest validation loss as the best candidate.

 MoE in MoDeVa#